-When calculating the walking speed needed to lose weight, a 200-pound person needs to walk at 2 mph for one hour to burn 227 calories.
-The same person can burn 345 calories in the same hour by walking at a 3.5 mph pace.
+When calculating the walking speed needed to lose weight, a 185-pound person needs to walk at 3.5 mph for one hour to burn 356 calories.
+The same person can burn 444 calories in the same hour by walking at a 4.5 mph pace, according to Harvard Health.

 Walking through the grocery store pushing your cart or going shopping at the mall do not meet the standards for moderate or vigorous exercise and do not provide enough cardio exercise to reduce your risk of serious disease.
 The Activity Guidelines call these baseline activities.
 While these activities have benefits, the extent of these has not been studied scientifically.

 Simple walking becomes brisk walking when you begin to breathe faster, develop a light sweat and feel some strain in your leg muscles.
-You should be able to talk during moderate exercise like brisk walking, but that if you can sing, you need to pick up the pace and walk even more briskly.
+You should be able to talk during moderate exercise like brisk walking, says Len Kravitz writing for the University of New Mexico, but if you can sing, you need to pick up the pace and walk even more briskly, pumping your arms as you go.
 You can also use your own heart rate to monitor intensity by calculating your upper and lower heart rates and using a heart-rate monitor or taking your pulse.

 Brisk walking meets government standards for moderate physical exercise.
-The Activity Guideline's scale of exercise intensity ranges from 0, a activity level comparable to resting in a chair, to 10 at the most intense, with moderate measuring a 5 or 6.
+The Activity Guideline's scale of exercise intensity ranges from 0, an activity level comparable to resting in a chair, to 10 at the most intense, with moderate measuring a 5 or 6.
 Vigorous exercise would fall at a 7 or 8 on the scale.
 Both moderate and vigorous exercise fall into the "Health-enhancing" category.